-These three magnificent sires are all from the great Hazelwood Romance.
+Both of these magnificent sires are from the great Hazelwood Romance.
 Each an individual and each offering their own unique characteristics to mare owners.

 Terry and Chris are amazed by how often they get asked, “Which is the best?”
 Best for what?
 Best to ride?
 Best to muster on?
 Best to draft?
 Best for the showring?
 Best for the kids to take to Pony Camp?
 Best for a big person?
 Best for a little person? etc…

 As the breeders and owners of both sires, they are immensely proud of Romance and her contribution to the industry.
 Terry and Chris confidently recommend the strengths of each horse.
 To quote Terry, “I had them all on the road mustering as young horses and they were all the same.
 Anyone would be proud to ride any of them.”

 To breed a top drafter that you can do your work on… then Conman.

 To breed a bigger horse that looks sensational, is good to work and then you can win a draft, a led class, hack, dressage or be in a winning polocrosse team… then Showman.

 About the family